aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 This is because it is legal to have both a regular attribute "foo" and a beacon named "foo", and so the beacon is stored under the name "aws_dbe_b_foo".

-Thus when we create the table, and therefore the GSIs, we must specify this new name.
+Thus when you create the table, and therefore the GSIs, you must specify this new name.

+::::tabs{variant="container" groupId=codeSample}
+:::tab{label="Java"}

 <!-- !test check java step 7a -->
 ```java